fortran-lang/fortran-lang.org/MINIBOOKS.md

 ```

-Save the modified `learning.yml` data file and rebuild the website on your local machine to check the results.
+Save the modified `learning.yml` data file and run fortran_package.py and rebuild the website on your local machine to check the results.
 If successful, a new link should appear on the _Learn_ page with the title of your new mini-book.

 Once you have completed your mini-book and added an entry to the `learning.yml` data file, open a pull request